jeffrey-xiao/papers/notes/designing-data-intensive-applications.md

   - Statements could use auto-incrementing column or side effects that depends on requests being sent in a specific order
 - Write-ahead log: closed coupled with how storage engine stores data
-- Row-based log replication: use different log formats for replication vs. storage engine
+- Row-based log replication: use different log formats for replication versus storage engine
   - For an inserted row, the log contains new values
   - For a deleted row, the log contains information to identify row that was deleted.
   - For updated row, log contains information to uniquely identify the updated row and the new value